stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_notification_strategy/05_qualified_notification_model.md

 prevent trashing, you can use a passive model and let the controller do the notification once it has performed the modifying action.

-Useful to tell the observers which part has actually changed.